-Logical reasoning aptitude tests are designed to measure the ability to draw logical conclusions based on given statements.
+Logical reasoning aptitude tests measure the ability to draw logical conclusions based on given statements.
 Logical thinking is vital to success.
-Similar to numerical or quantitative reasoning, logical skill tests are also important and must be given to all the candidates for almost all kind of job roles which needs candidates to think logically and answer critically.
+Similar to numerical or quantitative reasoning, logical skill tests are also essential.
+They must be given to all the candidates for almost all kinds of job roles which need candidates to think logically and answer critically.

 Screen qualified candidates using our scientifically designed Logical Reasoning skills test & spend the time interviewing only relevant candidates.
-Our hiring analytics will be generated instantly which gives you a detailed analysis of reasoning skills related to strengths & weaknesses of the candidates.
+Our hiring analytics will be generated instantly, which gives you a detailed analysis of reasoning skills related to the strengths and weaknesses of the candidates.
 It will help you make better hiring decisions and predict candidate and employee success.

-Logical Reasoning test enables employers to identify & hire an expert by evaluating their working skills and job readiness.
-For this reason, the emphasis is laid upon evaluating the knowledge of applied skills gained through real work experience, rather than theoretical knowledge.
+The Logical Reasoning test enables employers to identify and hire an expert by evaluating their working skills and job readiness.
+For this reason, the emphasis is laid upon evaluating the knowledge of applied skills gained through real work experience rather than theoretical knowledge.

-Logical reasoning tests are formed with a set of logical statements, patterns and shape sequences that require you to find the correct option for completing the sequence.
-The test contains a combination of application and theory questions that help you to evaluate technical as well as practical skills of candidates.
+Logical reasoning tests are formed with logical statements, patterns, and shape sequences that require you to find the correct option for completing the series.
+The test contains application and theory questions that help evaluate candidates’ technical and practical skills.

-Logical reasoning test involves the use of deductive, inductive and abstract reasoning test.
-These types of reasoning allow a person to make sound judgments in any situation based on the data available.
-These types of tests do not present you with verbal or numerical information, but instead with logical patterns and shape sequences.
+Logical reasoning test involves deductive, inductive, and abstract reasoning test.
+These types of reasoning allow a person to make sound judgments based on the available data.
+These tests do not present you with verbal or numerical information but instead with logical patterns and shape sequences.

-Deductive reasoning involves statements or data that are based on general rules and facts from which candidates can come to a logical and “specific” conclusion or identify flaws in the information.
+Deductive reasoning involves statements or data based on general rules and facts from which candidates can come to a logical and “specific” conclusion or identify flaws in the information.

 A famous example of deductive reasoning, by the Greek philosopher Aristotle: